AnchyDev/TalentProfiles/.github/README.md

 > [!CAUTION]
-> This module is a has been abandoned.
+> This module has been abandoned.
 Don't expect support.